jenil123/CopyKat/README.md

-# PlayPowerLabs-Assignment
-Made replica of copyKat Game in pixi.
+Made replica of copyKat Game in Pixijs.

 The working is as follows:
 1. Open the link : https://jenil123.github.io/PlayPowerLabs-Assignment/